-Requests for Assistance or Service Animals in JSU's residential facilities are made by completing the following and submitting to Residence Life:
+Requests for Assistance or Service Animals in JSU's residential facilities are made by completing the following and submitting to the Department of Housing and Residence Life:

-1. Registration: Complete the Service and Emotional Support Animal Procedure Acknowledgement and Information Form.

-2. Verification of a disability and accommodation request (Assistance Animal only): Attending healthcare providers for the disability must complete the attached Assistance Animal Disability & Accommodation Verification Form.

-3. Veterinarian Verification Form: Veterinarian must complete the attached form, which may then be submitted by the resident.

-4. Personal Attendant Agreement Form: If applicable, the personal attendant must complete the form and the resident submit.

-5. Roommate Acknowledgement Form: This form is to be completed if the roommate is known; otherwise the form will be forwarded to the resident's roommate(s) for completion prior to finalization of assignments.
+- Registration: Complete the Service and Emotional Support Animal Procedure Acknowledgement and Information Form. - 2.
+Verification of a disability and accommodation request (Assistance Animal only): Attending healthcare provider for the disability must complete the attached Assistance Animal Disability & Accommodation Verification Form. - 3.
+Veterinarian Verification Form: Veterinarian must complete the attached form, which may then be submitted by the resident. - 4.
+Personal Attendant Agreement Form: If applicable, personal attendant must complete the form and the resident submit. - 5.
+Roommate Acknowledgement Form: This form is to be completed if the roommate is known; otherwise the form will be forwarded to the resident's roommate(s) for completion prior to finalization of assignments.

-Process
+PROCESS

-The student must complete and submit all the necessary forms listed above to the Department of Disability Services and a copy provided to the Department of Residential Life.
-Upon receipt of all required information, Disability Services will forward the documentation to the appropriate persons for further review and required approval.
+The student must complete and submit all of the necessary forms listed above to the Accessible Education & Resource Center and the Department of Residential Life.
+Upon receipt of all required information, Residence Life will forward the documentation to the appropriate persons for further review and required approval.

-Assistance Animal Request: Disability Services will retain the Assistance Animal Disability & Accommodation Verification form in its files.
-If the request is approved, the Residence Life will sign the Assistance and Service Animal Registration form and forward the remaining original forms to Disability Services for final approval.
-If approved, Disability Services will provide copies of the submitted forms to Residence Life for its files.
+Assistance Animal Request: The Accessible Education & Resource Center will retain the Assistance Animal Disability & Accommodation Verification form in its files.
+If the request is approved, the Office will sign the Assistance and Service Animal Registration form and forward the remaining original forms to Residence Life for final approval.
+If approved, Residence Life will provide copies of the submitted forms to The Accessible Education & Resource Center for its files.

-Service Animal Request: Disability Services will review the request and provide a copy of all original forms to Residence Life upon final approval.
-If approved, Disability Services will provide copies of the submitted forms to Residence Life for its files.
+Service Animal Request: The Accessible Education & Resource Center will review the request and return all original forms to Residence Life for final approval.
+If approved, Residence Life will provide copies of the submitted forms to the Accessible Education & Resource Center for its files.

-Residence Life will provide a decal for the room/apartment door once an animal has been registered.
+The Department of Residence Life will provide a decal for the room/apartment door once an animal has been registered.
 The Department of Residence Life reserves the right to relocate any student requesting to have an emotional support animal.